 Required information prior to registering for the test

-Written knowledge tests are administered through Pearson VUE’s OnVUE online proctoring or at a Pearson VUE Test Center.
-Pearson VUE delivers millions of high-stakes tests a year across the globe for clients in the licensure, certification, academic admissions, regulatory, and government testing service markets.
+Written Knowledge Tests are administered through Pearson VUE’s OnVUE online proctoring or online at a Pearson VUE Test Center.
 Please visit www.pearsonvue.com/ncra for complete details.

 NOTE: *Written Knowledge Tests have 120 questions but only 100 are used to calculate a candidate's official score.
 The other 20 questions are new questions that are being tested to capture metrics on their validity.
 This does not apply to CRC Written Knowledge Test.